Ronald de Sousa

 Ronald Bon de Sousa Pernes (/də ˈsuːzə/ də-_-SOO-zə; born 1940) is a Swiss-born Canadian philosopher and academic.
 He is an emeritus professor at the Department of Philosophy of the University of Toronto, which he joined in 1966.

 Biography

-De Sousa possesses both UK and Canadian citizenship.
-Educated in Switzerland and England, he took his B.A. at New College, Oxford University in 1962, and his Ph.D. at Princeton University in 1966.
-His thesis Categories, Translation, and Linguistic Theory was supervised by Paul Benacerraf.
+De Sousa possesses both British and Canadian citizenship.
+Educated in Switzerland and England, he took his B.A. at New College, Oxford University, in 1962, and his Ph.D. at Princeton University in 1966.
+His thesis, Categories, Translation, and Linguistic Theory, was supervised by Paul Benacerraf.

-He is best known for his work in philosophy of emotions, and has also made contributions to philosophy of mind and philosophy of biology.
+He is best known for his work in the philosophy of emotions, and he has made contributions to the philosophy of mind and philosophy of biology.
 He was elected a fellow of the Royal Society of Canada in 2005.